 Osteoporosis Treatment Plan

-Based on multiple tests our doctors can evaluate your risk and recommend suitable treatments for bone loss.
-If risk is low, osteoporosis treatment will focus on modifying risk factors for falls and bone loss.
-For people with high risk of developing osteoporosis we offer multiple treatment options including bisphosphonates, injections and hormone -related therapy.
+Based on multiple tests, our doctors can evaluate your risk and recommend suitable treatments for bone loss.
+Osteoporosis treatment will focus on modifying risk factors for falls and bone loss if the risk is low.
+We offer multiple treatment options for people with a high risk of developing osteoporosis, including bisphosphonates, injections, and hormone-related therapy.